BLCM/ModCabinet/FAQ.md

 `* [[Mod name|Page-name]] by [author](link-to-authors-directory-in-BLCMods/BLCMods-repository)`

 IMPORTANT.
-Place this line with alphabetical sort in mind, don't just add it to the end of the page
+Place this line with alphabetical sort in mind, don't just add it to the end of the page.

+## There are plenty of mistakes here/there.
+Editing mistakes will be appretiated.
+Just click `Edit` and fix them.